SimpleStepper/WazeEDA/README.md

 ![alt text](https://github.com/SimpleStepper/WazeEDA/blob/main/Course%202%20Project%20Images/Churn%20Rate%20Per%20Driving%20Day.png)

 ## Conclusion and Acknowledgement
 This project is part of Google's Advanced Data Analytics Professional Certificate Course, specifically as the end-of-course project of the "Go Beyond the Numbers: Translate Data into Insights" sub-course within the broader Google Data Analytics course.
-All data was provided by google, and the scenario was created with questions to answer.
+All data was provided by Google, and the scenario was created with questions to answer.